 Under the whole-person concept, the administrative judge must evaluate an applicant's eligibility for a security clearance by considering the totality of an applicant's conduct and all the circumstances.
-The administrative judge should consider the nine adjudicative process factors listed at AG $\P$ 2(d):
+The administrative judge should consider the nine adjudicative process factors listed at AG \P 2(d):

-(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) the extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct; (8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence.
+(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) the extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct;

+(8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence.

-AG $\P$ 2(b) requires each case must be judged on its own merits.
-Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the quidelines and the whole person concept.
+AG \P 2(b) requires each case must be judged on its own merits.
+Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-Applicant is well respected in the workplace.
-(TR at page 13 line 17 to page 23 line 3, and AppXs D, I and Q.) Overall, however, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant failed to mitigate the security concerns arising from his drug involvement and substance abuse.
+Applicant performs her job well, as evidenced by her two most recent work appraisals.
+(AppX B.) Overall, however, at precent the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+For all these reasons, I conclude Applicant failed to mitigate the security concerns arising from her drug involvement and substance abuse.